purpletechceo/purpletech-soen341projectF2023/Sprint 2/Minute Meetings/purpletech_Sprint2_Meeting1_10-12-2023.md

 - **Search for Properties (Shah):**
    - Shah shared plans for the property search feature's user interface.
-   - Grecia clarified her role in the implementation of Continuous Integration (CI) on GitHub.
    - Collaboration is ongoing to ensure seamless integration.

 - **Requests for Visits to Properties (Allaye):**